colaprograms/starseeds/README.md

 Enable Main Camera.
 Disable MetaCameraRig.
-On reticle, disable the script "Meta Locking" and enable "Lock_to_camera".
+On rezolve/reticle, disable the script "Meta Locking" and enable "Lock_to_camera".
 On distancepanels:
 * disable the script "Meta Locking" and enable "Lock_to_camera_ii".
 * enable the child object monitor